Kos-en/ETL-Pipelines/README.md

 - **.logs**

 3. Build and Start Docker Containers
-# Build the Docker images and start the services defined in docker-compose.yaml.
+# Build the Docker images that youll use and start the services defined in docker-compose.yaml.
 docker compose up airflow-init docker-compose up --build

-4. Access Apache Airflow
+4. Accessing Apache Airflow
 Open your web browser and go to http://localhost:8080 to access the Apache Airflow web interface.

 Use the default credentials (verify in docker-compose.yaml if different):